devOpsKai/mongoDoc/documents/indexes/indexes.md

 > - Can be created using one or more fields of the document
 > - Without indexes, collection scan
 > - With indexes, index scan

+## Introduction to MongoDB Indexes
+- Stores a small portion of collection’s data set
+- Stores the value of specific field(s), ordered by the value of the field
+- The ordering of the index supports:
+  - efficient equality matches
+  - range-based queries
+  - Faster sort results
+- It comes with:
+  - Cost of additional writes
+  - Additional storage space